2025 will be a turning point for suppliers and sustainability reporting

 In addition, legislation in places like the EU will prevent goods being sold on if they can’t prove the source of products – which will require extensive and transparent data to be attached as items change hands in supply chains.

-All of this is creating a shift in society, where sustainability reporting will become as normal as financial reporting.
+All of this has created a shift in society, where sustainability reporting will become as normal as financial reporting.
 Those following the principle of doing the right thing will have a bigger share of the future business models.

 How CarbonQuota can help